Mortal Kombat (2021 film): Development

 James Wan signed on as the film's producer in August 2015.
 Simon McQuoid was hired as director in November 2016, marking his feature directorial debut, with Greg Russo writing the script.
 McQuoid had turned down the offer initially, but ultimately signed on after reading Russo's script.
 Russo tweeted in February 2019 that the film's script was complete.
 In May 2019, it was announced that the film had entered pre-production and would be shot in South Australia, with a release date of March 5, 2021.
 Russo tweeted in July 2019 that the film would indeed have an R rating and that the games' Fatalities would "finally be on the big screen".

 In April 2021, McQuoid revealed that the film came "quite close to the line" of getting an NC-17 rating by the Motion Picture Association, saying in full, "What we had to be a bit careful of was... you can get to NC-17 territory pretty quick.
 It's different in a video game when it's not real human beings.
 When you move this across to reality, a different set of things start to happen in your mind, and you get rated slightly differently.
 So there were certain things that are in the game that would mean the film would be unreleasable.
 And none of us wanted that. … So we were balancing that stuff all the time.
 And there's some stuff that you will see that really gets quite close to the line because we didn't want people to go, 'Meh.
 Seemed kind of lame.'"
 Ultimately, after some edits, the film received its intended R rating.

 Casting

-Joe Taslim was the first actor cast for the production in July 2019, as Bi-Han, the first Sub-Zero.
+Joe Taslim was the first actor cast for the production in July 2019, as Sub-Zero.
 In August, Mehcad Brooks, Tadanobu Asano, Sisi Stringer, and Ludi Lin were cast in the roles of Jax Briggs, Raiden, Mileena, and Liu Kang respectively.
-Later that month, Josh Lawson, Jessica McNamee, Chin Han and Hiroyuki Sanada were cast as Kano, Sonya Blade, Shang Tsung and Scorpion respectively, with Lewis Tan in the role of Cole Young, a new character created for the film.
+Later that month, Josh Lawson, Jessica McNamee, Chin Han and Hiroyuki Sanada were cast as Kano, Sonya Blade, Shang Tsung and Scorpion respectively, with Lewis Tan in the role of Cole Young, an original character created for the film.
 On September 16, 2019, it was announced that Max Huang had been cast as Kung Lao.
-Stuntwoman Elissa Cadwell was announced as having been cast as Nitara on November 11, 2019.
-However, in the film she is actually played by Mel Jarnson.
+Stuntwoman Elissa Cadwell was announced as having been cast as Nitara on November 11, 2019, but she was later replaced by Mel Jarnson.
 Matilda Kimber was cast as Emily on December 4, 2019.